Quick Summary

 25% single-person discount

-If you're the only adult in your household, you get a 25% discount on your council tax.
-At the Scotland-wide average of £1,590, that's a £398 saving.
+If you're the only adult in your household, you get a 25% discount on the council element of your council tax.
+Water charges are not discounted.
+At the Scotland-wide average Band D, the council element is £1,653 — so the single-person discount is worth around £413 per year, giving a total bill of approximately £1,892.
 You don't need to be single — if your partner is a full-time student, in the armed forces, or has a severe mental impairment, they're "disregarded" and you qualify.

 Full exemptions